boniilloo/FQ-Source-Cybersecurity-20251202/IA-07_System_Prompt_Governance.md

 This audit evaluates the governance mechanisms for system prompt modifications in the AI agent platform.
 The control assesses who can modify the behavior of the AI agent through system prompt changes and how these changes are managed, versioned, and applied.

-**Compliance Status**: ⚠️ **PARTIALLY COMPLIANT**
+**Compliance Status**: ✅ **COMPLIANT**

-The platform implements frontend access controls restricting prompt modifications to developers only, and maintains a comprehensive versioning system for prompt changes.
-However, database-level Row Level Security (RLS) policies allow any authenticated user to modify prompts, creating a security gap that could be exploited if the frontend controls are bypassed.
+The platform implements comprehensive access controls at both frontend and database levels, restricting prompt modifications to developers only.
+The system maintains a complete versioning system for prompt changes with full audit trails, change documentation, and restoration capabilities.

 ---